andrew-edwards/fitting-size-spectra/README.md

 # fitting-size-spectra

-This **branch** contains the code for our second manuscript (concerning dealing with data that are only available in binned form).
-It will be merged into **master** at some point, I just wanted to keep it separate while I'm creating it all (and not confuse people just looking for the MEE paper code).
-Putting this code in the directory **codeBinStructure /**
+This is a **branch** of the **fitting-size-spectra** repository that contains the code for our second manuscript (concerning dealing with data that are only available in binned form).
+It will be merged into **master** at some point, I just wanted to keep it separate while I'm creating it all (and not confuse people just looking for the code from our ***Methods in Ecology and Evolution*** paper).
+Putting this code in the directory **codeBinStructure/**.
+See
+**codeBinStructure/readMeBinStructure.txt** to get started.

+Below is the original code repository for the ***Methods in Ecology and Evolution*** paper.
+The new code relies on some of the functions from that code, which is why I have put the new code into the same repository.

+---

 This repository contains R code for the paper